Committed a Felony? – Learn How To Request a Waiver

 Requesting a waiver from AAMA

-Once you complete an accredited medical assistant program, you can apply to take the AAMA (American Association of Medical Assistants) exam to become a certified medical assistant.
+Once you complete an accredited medical assistant program, you can apply to take the American Association of Medical Assistants (AAMA) exam to become a certified medical assistant.

 The AAMA investigates the eligibility of every candidate, so just be honest; if you’re caught lying on the application or falsifying information, you just blew your chance of ever being able to take the exam.